iCatOK/train-brain-svelte/src/docs/debug-mode-documentation.md

 1. **Keyboard Shortcut**: `Esc` key (when debug panel is open)
 2. **Close Button**: Click the ✕ button in the debug panel header
 3. **Programmatic**: Call `debugStore.disable()` from code

+**Note**: If debug mode is disabled via environment variables, the debug button and keyboard shortcuts will not be available.

 ## Features